lloydzhou/mapred.io/README.md

 ## To do
 1. Performance Test
 2. Client program (the standalone client not on the browser).
-3. stored the datas (the server do not have enough memory to handle large data, Need a fast persistent storage framework)
+3. Stored the datas (the server do not have enough memory to handle large data, Need a fast persistent storage framework)